 Regional Security, Defence Trade on Agenda as Pompeo Arrives in 'Leading Power' India for 2+2 Talks

-US Secretary of State Mike Pompeo and Defence Secretary Mark T Esper have arrived in India for the two-plus-two dialogue between the two countries to be held on October 27.
+US Secretary of State Mike Pompeo and Defence Secretary Mark T Esper have left for India for the two-plus-two dialogue between the two countries which will be held on October 27.
 The dialogue will entail a comprehensive discussion on bilateral issues as well as deliberations on regional and global developments, especially China's growing aggression.
+The visit also comes a week before the US presidential election on November 3.